Designing CallRail’s first self-serve onboarding to improve retention

 • Collaborative workshops: I ran action mapping exercises with my PM and Content Strategist, inspired by "Better Onboarding" (A Book Apart).
 This helped us identify which actions new users need to build similar habits to experienced users.

-Designing for emotion
+Designing for momentum

 Outcomes